PrabodhGyawali/GMX-Arb-UI/README.md

 - TODO: Make backend send Log objects to front-end rather than `string[]` - look into the Log class and write changes to the code
 - TODO: Enum usage for representing exchanges, rather than `strings`

+### Integrate Web3
+- Eg: fetch positions from ByBit and GMX rather than trades.db